-The Palace of Holyroodhouse is located at the bottom of Edinburgh's Royal Mile and is the official residence of HM The Queen in Scotland.
+The Palace of Holyroodhouse is located at the bottom of Edinburgh's Royal Mile and is the official residence of His Majesty The King in Scotland.

 The earliest parts of the building date from the late 15th century and the Palace was gradually extended over the years.
 The tower to the left of the main entrance, for example, predates that to the right.
 This can best be seen by comparing the weathering of the stonework on each.
 The stonework of the older tower to the left is dark and rough while the newer tower to the right is bright and smooth.